 Interview with Simon Casson “The Savoyards” (in progress)

 Working with the stakeholders of 7 Savoy Court, Art Acumen proposed a brief and a short list of artists to be considered for a site specific commission for the reception.
-It was agreed that the selected artist would create a 4m x 1.5m painting referencing the contemporary and historical narrative of Savoy Court and its surrounding area.
+It was agreed that the selected artist would create a 4m x 1.5m painting referencing the contemporary and historical stories of Savoy Court and its surrounding area.

 Simon spent time with the stakeholder group discussing themes and ideas, and followed this with a visual mapping of the composition.
 We have captured his approach to the commission in the interview below.